-It is possible to enable a global debug mode in CMDaemon as one of its status options (some text elided):
+It is possible to enable a global debug mode in CMDaemon using cmdaemonctl:

-Stopping debug level logs from running for too long by executing service cmd debugoff is a good idea, especially for production clusters.
+Stopping debug level logs from running for too long by executing cmdaemonctl debugoff is a good idea, especially for production clusters.
 This is important in order to prevent swamping the cluster with unfeasibly large logs.